Single-pass Nystr\"{o}m approximation in mixed precision: Numerical examples

 $\hPi$ is constructed as in the previous section.
 The entries of $b$ are uniformly distributed random numbers where the random number generator seed is set to $1234$.
 We set the stopping tolerance to $10^{-6}$.

-The mean iteration count results in Figure~\ref{fig:mean-iteration-count-all-problems-mu-05} correspond to the condition number results in Figure~\ref{fig:mean-condition-number-estimated-bounds-all-problems-mu-05}.
-There is very little, if any, observable difference in PCG iteration count when the preconditioner is constructed in different precisions, even for large $k$ values.
+The mean iteration count results in Figure~\ref{fig:mean-iteration-count-all-problems-mu-05} correspond to the condition number results in Figure~\ref{fig:mean-condition-number-estimated-bounds-all-problems-mu-05}, although the preconditioner constructed by setting $u_p$ to single and $k \in \{489,490\}$ for the nos7 problem is not useful even if the condition number of the preconditioned system does not grow significantly.
+There is a modest increase in the number of iterations when the total error is influenced by the use of smaller precision.
+We note that using a smaller shift when computing the Nystr\"{o}m approximation, for example $\nu = 2u_p \Vert Y \Vert_2$, can give results less sensitive to $u_p$ (not shown).
+However, for small $k$ values independent of the shift the precision does not have a meaningful influence.
 This indicates that in many practical cases, the mixed precision Nystr\"{o}m method is likely suitable for use in generating preconditioners for PCG.